isomerpages/moe-ngeeannsec/_sec-1-intake/Administrative Matters/Financial Assistance.md

 **1. Successful MOE-FAS Applicants**

-- The School Admin Team will contact the successful MOE FAS applicants by **Friday 20 December 2024** to schedule an appointment for them to collect the MOE FAS approval letter, textbooks and school uniforms. **Successful applicants therefore must not make any purchases on their own.**
+- The School Admin Team will contact the successful MOE FAS applicants within 3-5 working days of submission of the full set of required documents to schedule an appointment for them to collect the MOE FAS approval letter, textbooks and school uniforms. **Successful applicants therefore must not make any purchases on their own.**

 **2. New Applications for MOE FAS 2025**